- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 Section 50C of Income Tax Act: Importance of stamp duty value in case of Sale of Land, Building, Immovable Property

-Know the special provisions for the full value of consideration for calculation of tax.
+Know the special provisions for the full value of consideration for the calculation of tax.

 What is Section 50C of the Income Tax Act?

-Section 50C deals with the computation of capital gain on sale of land or building or both which is held as capital asset.
-As per this section, the value of sale consideration should not be less than the stamp duty value which is assessed by the Stamp Valuation Authority.
-However a Marginal relief of 10% variation is allowed by income tax department, this can be understood in the examples listed in below questions.
-Section 50C is not applicable in case land or building or both are held as a stock.
+Section 50C deals with the computation of capital gain on the sale of land or building or both, which is held as capital assets.
+As per this section, the value of sale consideration should not be less than the stamp duty value as assessed by the Stamp Valuation Authority.
+However, a marginal relief of 10% variation is allowed by the income tax department; this can be understood in the examples listed in the below questions.
+Section 50C is not applicable if, land or building, or both are held as stock.

-When is Section 50C of the Income Tax Act applicable?
+Applicability of Section 50C of the Income Tax Act

-Section 50C is applicable in given below conditions:
+Section 50C is applicable in the conditions given below:

 - There is a transfer of land or building or both

-- whether Long Term Capital Asset or Short Term Capital Asset
+- It is held as either Long Term Capital Asset or Short Term Capital Asset

 - The asset can be depreciable or non-depreciable.